hieuvp/react-native-fingerprint-scanner/README.md

 # Looking for Maintainers

-This project is no longer actively maintained
+This project is no longer actively maintained by the previous maintainers.
+If you would like to propose a PR we can merge it though, it needs your effort to continue!

 ----